HartreeY/REK/README.md

 ## Main use cases
 Include the appropriate script according to the dimensionality of your required simulation and use its methods.
 For example, the *2d.jl* script includes a handful of commands for simulating range expansions under different conditions.

 To run a simulation once, use one of the following methods: **rangeexp_axial**, **rangeexp_radial**.
-These output a fixed dictionary that includes statistics and data.
+These output a fixed dictionary that includes statistics and expansion data.
 The types of data within it are determined by the *data_to_generate* argument.
 It can take on the following values:
 - **F** - **meanf** (*deme-average fitness*)
 - **P** - **pops** (*deme populations*)
 - **S** - **AAsel**, **Aasel** and **aasel** (*deme-average number of homo- and heterozygous selected loci*)